dgruninger97/HW2-grunindm/notebook.md

 #### Cons

 Will require us to significantly change our integrate method, and how we are calling that method.
 This is because we are now passing in a strategy instead of a string to represent our actual integration methods.
+Also, applying this pattern will increase the coupling of our system.

 ### Candidate Design 2: